boostercloud/booster/docs/README.md

 Booster framework integration tests package is used to test the Booster project itself, but it is also an example of how a Booster application could be tested.
 We encourage developers to have a look at our [Booster project repository](https://github.com/boostercloud/booster/tree/main/packages/framework-integration-tests).

-Some integration tests highly depend on the provider chosen for the project, and the infrastructure is normally deployed locally or in the cloud right before the tests run.
+Some integration tests highly depend on the provider chosen for the project, and the infrastructure is normally deployed in the cloud right before the tests run.
 Once tests are completed, the application is teared down.

 There are several types of integration tests in this package: